Garrett considers options for downtown site

-GARRETT — The Garrett Board of Works Tuesday considered options for a city-owned building at 109 S. Randolph St.
+GARRETT — The Garrett Board of Works considered options for a city-owned building at 109 S. Randolph St. at its Aug.
+3 meeting.

 The two-story brick structure, once used for sleeping rooms, was the site of a February 2019 fire that claimed the lives of two occupants.